 The final section of a dissertation is called the conclusion, the purpose of which is to remind the reader of the study’s aims, the key methodology, and the findings of the investigation.
 The writer may also wish to evaluate the significance of the research, commenting on how this research further develops the theory as well as highlighting any limitations that may have become apparent during the investigation.
 Finally, how this research can be applied practically may also be outlined to the reader, and any research gaps generated by the study explained.

-Now that we’ve discussed what a dissertation is, when one might be used, and which sections such an extended essay usually contains, the final lesson on this subject is about choosing an effective dissertation topic.
+Now that we’ve discussed what a dissertation is, when one might be used, and which sections such an extended essay usually contains, the final chapter on this subject is about choosing an effective dissertation topic.